 Restaurants, coffee shops, and bakeries

 - Bagel Point | A great spot for hand-rolled, kettle boiled bagels.
+Don’t miss the rainbow bagel!

-- Burgers at 20 Grams | Jubilee Marketplace | This $2.15 burger went viral recently!
+- Burgers at 20 Grams | Jubilee Marketplace | Try their viral burger

 - Cafe Alula | Lebanese cafe with outdoor seating in the front and back.
 Open every day from 8am-6pm.

-- Cafe Riviera | Cafe on Manhattan Avenue with a large selection of Polish and European treats like Babka yeast cake, almond pretzel and apple turnovers.
+- Cafe Riviera | Cafe on Manhattan Avenue with a large selection of Polish treats like Babka yeast cake, almond pretzel and apple turnovers.

-- Chinta | This Thai restaurant is located on Franklin Street.
+- Chinta Thai | This popular Thai restaurant is located on Franklin Street.

-- Caffè Panna | The super popular Manhattan ice cream shop just opened its first location in Brooklyn in July, in Greenpoint on Norman Avenue.
-It is a Roman gelateria that also serves affogato and coffee.
+- Caffè Panna | The super popular Manhattan ice cream shop has a location at Greenpoint on Norman Avenue.
+Don’t miss the special soft serve flavours on weekends.

 - Davey’s Ice Cream | Colorful ice cream shop on Meserole Avenue.
 This is the second location of the East Village shop.